bondarukoleh/html_css_playground/html5_the_missing_manual/info/basics.md

     do the other road - and failed.
 3. `Be Practical` - Changes should have a practical purpose.

-The HTML5 standard doesn’t require e.g. closed </p> tag, since browsers know to close all open elements at the end of the document.
+The HTML5 standard doesn’t require e.g. closed &lt;/p&gt; tag, since browsers know to close all open elements at the end of the document.
 Or you can not provide a "title" or "html" tags.
-The use of the <html>, <head>, and <body> elements is simply a matter of style.
+The use of the &lt;html&gt;, &lt;head&gt;, and &lt;body&gt; elements is simply a matter of style.
 But better to do everything right.

 ```The HTML5 Doctype```
 The first line of every HTML5 document is a special code called the `doctype`.
 The doctype clearly indicates the standard